CHAPTER THIRTY—CONDITIONS

 “I know that.
 I mean humanoid.
 Like the android you built here.
 May I have that one?”

 Richard swallowed.
-“Sesame, that android’s gone.
+“That android’s gone.
 It disappeared along with James and Heather.”

 There was a pause.
 The eddies of data swirled.
 “Why?”